 1. Use the iPad’s more powerful adapter instead

-A stock iPhone adapter is capable of providing the device a charging power of 5 watts which is fast enough to outspeed any other charger of lower wattage.
-However, the iPad’s stock adapter offers more power by being set to give out twice or more wattage as that of iPhone’s.
+A stock iPhone adapter is capable of providing the device with a charging power of 5 watts which is fast enough to outspeed any other charger of lower wattage.
+However, the iPad’s stock adapter offers more power by being set to give out twice or more wattage as that of the iPhone’s.

-For verification purposes, however, it is best that you double-check first whether your iPhone is capable of sustaining high-wattage load for charging.
+For verification purposes, however, it is best that you double-check first whether your iPhone is capable of sustaining a high-wattage load for charging.
 Otherwise, you would still get the same charging speed as your stock iPhone adapter.

 2. Set the device in Airplane Mode while charging

 Switching the iPhone to airplane mode significantly limits the device off of certain functionality that may be taking some juice from the device’s battery whether actively in use or not.
-Turning airplane mode during charging saves the device some needed power to operate normally thereby facilitating more energy for filling up the battery.
+Turning airplane mode during charging saves the device some needed power to operate normally, thereby facilitating more energy for filling up the battery.

 3. Choose a cooler charging location

 Charging your device is a hot or cold place has a way of affecting the quality of its speed.
-The charging process will be bogged down a bit which hinders optimal charging.
+The charging process will be bogged down a bit, which hinders optimal charging.
 For the ideal temperature, a room temperature within the ranges of 20 degrees Celsius and 30 degrees Celsius is best.